adelicia-js/adelicia-js/README.md

 ### Summary

-👩🏽‍💻 I carry a passion for building beautiful UI and smooth user experiences.
+🎨 I carry a passion for building beautiful UI and smooth user experiences.

+👩🏽‍💻 Working as a frontend developer at [Wind Pioneers](https://wind-pioneers.com/).

 🏢 Full-stack Developer with enterprise SaaS experience, delivering production applications serving 15,000+ users across web and mobile platforms.